 Frontend architecture does not start with folders or a framework choice.
 It starts with the question of how the interface will survive product growth, team growth, and constant change.
 That is the point where frontend stops being a set of screens and becomes a system with its own boundaries, dependencies, and failure modes.

-For interviews and design reviews, it gives you a useful frame for discussing frontend as a real system: through latency, client state, backend contracts, and the cost of change in product development.
+For interviews and architecture reviews, it gives you a useful frame for discussing frontend as a real system: through latency, client state, backend contracts, and the cost of change in product development.

 Practical value of this chapter